 11. Sudden and a significant drop in grades.

 12. The child feels like he or she is not good enough

 13. Talks about feeling helpless, or about suicide, or runs away

 Signs Your Kid is Being Bullied

 What To Do If You Suspect Bullying But Are Not Sure

 If your child has any of the signs of being bullied you need to talk with them, to find out for sure.
 Most kids will not come out and tell you that they are being bullied, it is your job as a parent to find out.

 While you are talking to your child, watch and see how they react to each question.
 Try to notice if they look as though they are hiding something, or leaving out something.
-Do not blow off what your child says as regular peer to peer fighting, or regular school yard issues.
-It might not be, and it is better to jump the gun and be wrong then to do nothing when it comes to bullying.
+Do not blow off what your child says as regular peer to peer fighting or regular schoolyard issues.
+It might not be, and it is better to jump the gun and be wrong than to do nothing when it comes to bullying.
 Truly listen and understand what your child is telling you, be supportive, uplifting, and most of all reassuring.
 Do not let your personal feelings get in the way.
 If you find out that your child is being bullied, do not fly off the handle as this might close commutation with the child for later times.
 Stay calm, be supportive, and take action.

 Ask a question; this is the only way to determine if your child is being bullied.

 You can ask questions like these below every day to judge how your child is doing.

-Did any good things happened to you today?
-Any thing bad?
+Did any good things happen to you today?
+Anything bad?

 How was lunchtime?
 Did any exciting happen?